How to optimise your cart abandonment campaigns

 But there’s more to a good cart abandonment campaign than it may appear.
-In fact there’s a whole host of tactics you can employ in the email to optimise your clients’ success.
-Here we take a look at some of the best strategies an agency can introduce to get customers coming back more and abandoning less.
+In fact there’s a whole host of tactics you can employ in the email to optimise your success.
+Here we take a look at some of the best strategies an eCommerce brand can introduce to get customers coming back more and abandoning less.

-All these suggestions can be easily implemented using our PureTargeting – a module which allows agencies to automate emails based on customer behaviours, target content and make suggestions for future purchases.
+All these suggestions can be easily implemented using our PureTargeting – a module which allows you to automate emails based on customer behaviours, target content and make suggestions for future purchases.

 Always optimise for mobile

-Some brands send a cart abandonment email 20 minutes after a customer abandons a purchase, some send it an hour or 24 hours after the event – it all depends on the client’s audience.
-Test what works for your client – set-up trials of sending the emails at different times and review the results.
+Some brands send a cart abandonment email 20 minutes after a customer abandons a purchase, some send it an hour or 24 hours after the event – it all depends on your audience.
+Test what works for you – set-up trials of sending the emails at different times and review the results.
 A simple A/B test will give you your answers.

 Take advantage of great open rates